claudeha/Hugs/README.md

 * OpenGL/FreeGLUT with dev package (optional, to build hackages: OpenGL/GLUT)

 ## Known issues and TODOs:
-* TODO: foreign import wrapper not works on x86_64/arm/aarch64.
+* **TODO:** foreign import wrapper not works on x86_64/arm/aarch64.
   + it wasn't implemented by upstream.
   + OpenGL/GLUT on x86_64 broken due to this issue.
 * Only tested with linux.
+  + codes related to other platform keep untouched, should work but not sure.
-* some testcase in bundled 'tests' may broken, the test codes need tweak.
+* some testcase in bundled 'tests' may broken, the test codes need more tweak.

 ```text
 ------------------------------------------------------------------------------